students celebrate 2017 HSC success

 At Arden, students of all abilities are treated as unique individuals and nurtured in their academic progress.
 The School aims to have students succeed in the HSC but more importantly to be prepared for and succeed in life beyond school.
 For some students that will mean university, whilst for others it will mean full-time work, apprenticeship or further vocational training.
 The School supports the various students in these endeavours.
 Mr Joshua Harnwell, Director of Teaching and Learning shared: “The exceptional staff have high expectations of their students and an ability to thoroughly prepare them not only for the HSC but life beyond.
 Students and teachers are thrilled with the results achieved this year.”

-The School’s ATAR scores for the 2016 cohort were pleasing, providing students with access to a wide range of courses.
+The School’s ATAR scores for the 2017 cohort were very pleasing, providing students with access to a wide range of courses.

 Points of Excellence

-- 92% of students qualifying for an ATAR attained either a Band 5, Band 6, or equivalent award in at least one of the examinations completed, showing the depth, strength and consistency of the students’ results.
+- 92% of students qualifying for an ATAR achieved at least one Band 5, Band 6, or equivalent award in the examinations completed, showing the depth, strength and consistency of the students’ results.

-- 93% of the 29 courses offered on-campus at Arden were placed above the State mean.
+- 86% of Arden’s 29 on-campus course results were above the State mean.